RetroReversing/retroReversing/categories/misc/Magazines.md

 ### Free Full products
-Occassionally as an incentive to buy the magazine there would be a few paid products that are offered "free" as long as you have bought the magazine.
+Occasionally as an incentive to buy the magazine there would be a few paid products that are offered "free" as long as you have bought the magazine.
 Not all issues included free full products but the ones that did were generally worth picking up, but of course it was always an older version of the products as an incentive to upgrade to the latest versions.

 Issue | Free Product | Notes
 ---|---|---